 The adventure begins in Chania, a historic port city with a 14th-century Venetian harbour and atmospheric old town.
 If there's time, we can enjoy an orientation tour, visiting the old harbour to see the Venetian lighthouse; the renovated Grand Arsenal, an ancient shipyard in honey-coloured stone; the Splanzia ruins; and Kum Kapi beach.
 There's a welcome briefing this evening followed by an optional dinner together (if the flight timings permit), a great chance to get to know each other a little better.
-Stay: Three-star hotel in Chania.
+Stay: Arkadi Hotel (or similar).

 Today we tackle the UNESCO-listed Samaria Gorge, a 10mi (16km) long chasm running through the White Mountains to the Libyan Sea.
 We begin with a 10-minute transfer to the starting point, before setting out on what must be one of the most spectacular walks in Greece.
 Along the way, we navigate pine, cypress and holly forests, pass 22 freshwater springs, and cut through abandoned villages and churches.

 Post breakfast, we check out and begin today's walk from Agia Roumeli beach, which takes us along the southern coastline.
 Our goal is the tiny seaside village of Loutro, an all-white bundle of buildings backed by rocky mountains and a contender for the most beautiful settlement in Crete.
 Our route takes us along the coast, through the beach, past the 10th-century Byzantine chapel of Agios Pavlos and to Marmara beach.
 It's then a 2mi (3.
 5km) hike to Loutro (with some steep climbing), though you can hop in a private boat taxi (additional cost) if you'd prefer.
-Stay: Hotel in Loutro (B/L/D).
+We also stop for a light lunch today.
+Stay: Kyma (or similar) (B/L/D).

 Our trip ends today after breakfast.
 Depending on when you wake up, you may have time for one last wander around the beautiful city of Chania before you begin your return journey home (B).